Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: The categorical duality

 But the terms on this page all vanish except for

 in homological degree 0, and

 in cohomological degree $n+(-n-1) = -1$.
 Thus the complex $\bK \cdot \cE$ has the form

 for some $u\in \kk$.
-But the complex $\FF$ has homology of finite length, so the homology of $\tau(\FF) \otimes p_{2}^{*}\cE$ is annihilated by a power of $t$, and thus $\FF\cdot \cE$ will also have homology annihilated by a power of $t$.
+But the complex $\FF$ has homology of finite length, so the homology of $\tau(\FF) \otimes p_{2}^{*}\cE$ is annihilated by a power of $t$, and thus $\FF\cdot \cE$ will also have homology annihilated by a power of $t$ (see Proposition~\ref{prop:exact} for more details).
 It follows that $u\neq 0$, and $\FF\cdot \cE$ is quasi-isomorphic to the graded $A$-module $A/(t^{n})$, regarded as a complex concentrated in homological degree 0. \end{example}

 Here is a more precise version of Theorem~\ref{thm:Phi}\eqref{thm:Phi:1}. \begin{theorem} The Betti numbers of $\FF\cdot \cE = \Phi(\FF,\cE)$ are given by the formula:

 In particular, the Betti table of $\FF\cdot \cE$ only depends on $\beta(\FF)$ and $\gamma(\cE)$. \end{theorem}